Vikings outlast error-prone Jags 27-24 on Bailey’s OT kick

 INJURY REPORT

-Jaguars: C Brandon Linder (ankle) and Shenault (thumb) each departed with injuries. … CB Sidney Jones (Achilles tendon) was inactive, again leaving the Jaguars without four of their top five CBs.
+Jaguars: C Brandon Linder (ankle) needed help to leave the field in the fourth quarter. … Shenault hurt his thumb in the second quarter. … CB Sidney Jones IV (Achilles tendon) was inactive, again leaving the Jaguars without four of their top five CBs.

-Vikings: CB Jeff Gladney (calf) and TE Brandon Dillon (ankle) each left the game. … DE D.J.
-Wonnum (ankle/back) was inactive, as were RB Alexander Mattison (illness) and TE Irv Smith Jr. (back).
+Vikings: CB Jeff Gladney (calf) left in the fourth quarter. … TE Brandon Dillon (ankle) departed in the third quarter. … DE D.J.
+Wonnum (ankle/back), who’s in the lead among players on the active roster with three sacks, was inactive as were RB Alexander Mattison (illness) and TE Irv Smith Jr. (back).

 UP NEXT